Free Ground Shipping Over $100

 1. Black Soldier Fly Larvae: A Nutrient-Packed Chicken Treat

-Grubterra Black Soldier Fly Larvae (BSFL) are a powerhouse snack, offering 75x more calcium than mealworms.
-Perfect for molting or cold weather, these larvae support strong bones, healthy feathers, and robust egg production.
-Calcium-rich treats like BSFL also support stronger chicken eggs, reducing the risk of thin shells.
+Grubterra Black Soldier Fly Larvae (BSFL) is a snack packed with nutrients, offering 75x more calcium than mealworms alone.
+These grubs are perfect for cold weather and molting season since they support strong bones, healthy feathers, and can help increase healthy egg production.
+Treats full of calcium like BSFL also support stronger chicken eggs, reducing risks of thin shells.

-• Nutritional Value: High in protein, calcium, and essential amino acids.
+• Why Black Soldier Fly Larvae?: High in protein, calcium, and essential amino acids.

-• Serving Size: A small handful mixed with starter feed.
+• Serving Size: A small handful mixed with starter feed for balanced diet.

-• Sustainability: BSFL align with sustainable poultry farming practices, making them a staple for eco-conscious homesteads.
+• Sustainability is a plus!: BSFL align with sustainable poultry farming practices, making them a staple for eco-conscious homesteads.

 Hatching Time chickens eating boiled eggs for nutritional boost